Biden and Trump agree to presidential debates on June 27 and Sept. 10

 CNN then announced it will host the debate between Mr. Biden and Trump at its Atlanta studios on June 27 at 9 p.m.
 ET.
 There will not be an audience "to ensure candidates may maximize the time allotted in the debate," CNN said.

-CNN laid out five criteria for qualifying for the debate.
+CNN and ABC News laid out five criteria for qualifying for their debates.
 The candidates must:

 - Be constitutionally eligible to serve as president